-MUTUAL INSURANCE COMPANY.
-PURSUANT to an Act of Incorporation, a Company has been formed under the name and style of "The Greensboroum Mutual Insurance Company," and fully organized by an appointment of the following officers, viz: OFFICERS.

-G Coffin, ......
-Vice President Peter Adams, .....
+GREENSBOROUGH MUTUAL INSURANCE COMPANY.
+DURSUANT to an Act of Incorporation, a Company has been formed under the name and style of GREENSBOROUH MUTUAL INSURANCE COMPANY," and fully organized by an appointment of the following officers, viz: OFFICERS.
+Peter Adams, .....
 Sec. and Treasurer.
-C. P. Mendenhall, .....
+C. P. Mendenhall, ....
 Attorney.
 JOHN A. MEBANE, W. J. McConnel, Executive Committee.
 WM.
 S. RANKIN, DIRECTORS.

-JAMES SLOAN, W. J. McCONNEL, ANDREW WEATHERLY, C. P. MENDENHALL, WILLIAM S RANKIN, JED H. LINDSAY, LYNDON SWAIM, Jesse Shelly, Jonathan W. Field SHUBAL G. COFFIN, WILLIAM H. REESE, TYRE GLENN, This Company has now been in successful operation for several months, and will take risks upon Dwelling Houses, Stores, and other Buildings, Merchandize, Furniture, Pro-duce, &c.
-The object of this organization is to afford a sys-tem of Insurance which shall operate for the mutual benefit f all its members.
-The peculiar advantage arising from this mode of Insurance, that the assured pay no more than the actual losses and expenses of the Company, and experience has proved the safety of Mutual Insurance Companies, as well as the great saving to its members; and no stronger argument can be produced in their favor, than the confidence which they receive from the entire community, where such Companies are in suc-
+JAMES SLOAN, W. J. McCONNEL, JOHN A. MEBANE, Andrew Weatherly, C. P. Mendenhall, WILLIAM S RANKIN, JED H. LINDSAY, LYNDON SWAIM, JESSE SHELLY, JONATHAN W. FIELD SHUBAL G. COFFIN, WILLIAM H. REESE, TYRE GLENN, This Company has now been in successful operation for several months, and will take risks upon Dwelling Houses, Stores, and other Buildings, Merchandize, Furniture, Pro-duce, &c.
+The object of this organization is to afford a system of Insurance which shall operate for the mutual benefit of all its members.
+The peculiar advantage arising from this mode of Insurance, is, that the assured pay no more than the actual losses and expenses of the Company, and experience has proved the safety of Mutual Insurance Companies, as well as the great saving to its members; and no stronger argument can be produced in their favor, than the confidence which they receive from the entire community, where such Companies are in successful operation.
+Any information respecting the principles of the Company will be cheerfully furnished by the Secretary, or any of its Agents.